Associate Professor of Literature

 Eugene Lang Building

-Rose Réjouis writes about humor, cultural politics, literature and theory (anthropology, Jewish thought, psychoanalysis, class and race).
+Rose Réjouis writes about cultural politics, literature, theory (anthropology, Jewish thought, psychoanalysis, class and race, sociology) and humor.
 She studies the narrative strategies of ethnic and social insider-outsiders, particularly as those narratives veer between history and romance, utopia and dystopia.
 As a literary critic, she immerses herself in the "deep play" between ideas and literary structures; and her translations (with Val Vinokur) offer insights into the fruitful tensions between idiomatic and idiosyncratic uses of language.